dacmess/TESS-ExoClass-FTL/README.md

 # TESS-ExoClass-FTL (TEC-FTL)
 TESS exoplanet detection filter, crossmatch, classifier, and ranker.
-Code from TESS-ExoClass modified to work with TESS-SPOC FFI data products

 ### Problem:
 Your transiting planet detection pipeline results in a huge pile of detections.
 Now What?
 Do I really have to look at all these manually!?